fossasia/support.eventyay.com/contributors-developers/How-can-I-set-up-the-system-myself.md

+---
+title: How can I set up the system myself
+---

 # How can I set up the system myself?

 In order to set up the [Open Event software suite](https://github.com/fossasia?q=open-event) that is powering [eventyay.com](https://eventyay.com) yourself, you need to have a server and knowledge of commandline.